RSK 175 Testing for Methane, Ethane and Ethylene

 Teklab, Inc is an environmental testing laboratory that provides specialty analysis such as Method RSK 175 for dissolved gases in groundwater (or other aqueous) samples.
-Natural Attenuation Parameters such as Dissolved Methane, Ethane and Ethylene are measured in groundwater to monitor the effectiveness of remediation activities.
+Natural Attenuation Parameters such as Dissolved Methane, Ethane, Ethylene and Butane are measured in groundwater to monitor the effectiveness of remediation activities.
 These dissolved gases are frequently generated from the degradation of more complex organics compounds during the remediation process.
 See the list of the permanent gases that we can test for.

 Our RSK 175 procedure was developed from the journal article “Analysis of Dissolved Methane, Ethane and Ethylene in Ground Water by Standard Gas Chromatographic Technique” published in the Journal of Chromatographic Science, volume 36 in May 1998, and the RSKSOP-175 SOP that was prepared for the use of the Ground Water Ecosystems Restoration Division of the USEPA.